geeestar/ct-raspi3bp-rust/README.md

-#  Cross-compiling Toolchain environment for Raspberry 3 B+ in Rust
+#  Cross-compiling Toolchain environment for Raspberry Pi 3 B+ in Rust

 Run `docker build -t raspi3bp-rust .`, then `docker run -it --rm raspi3bp-rust`.
 The compiled binary will be found at **/root/hello/target/../debug/hello** in the container.
 Copy it to an raspi3b+ and run it.
 It should say "Hello, world!".